CDCgov/prime-reportstream/CONTRIBUTING.md

 [github help page](https://help.github.com/articles/fork-a-repo) for help.

 Create a branch for your work.
-Since we are small team, we consider a branch to have one owner, so force-push on a branch is ok.
+Since we are a small team, we consider a branch to have one owner, so force-push on a branch is ok.
 If a you need to base your work on someone elses branch, talk to the branch owner and work something out.

 ### Coding your changes